1v17/CS7180_final_project/dev_log/ebbinghaus-memory-implementation.md

 1. Update `chatbot.py` to:

    - Initialize with desired memory mode
-   - Add `set_memory_mode()` method for runtime switching
    - Display current memory mode in status/info commands
    - Integrate with `MemoryMaintenanceScheduler`
+   - Separate the main function to a new file to run the bot

-2. Add user commands for mode switching:
+2. Add user commands:
-   - `/memory_mode standard` - Switch to standard memory
-   - `/memory_mode ebbinghaus` - Switch to forgetting mode
    - `/memory_status` - Show current mode and memory statistics
    - `/memory_maintenance` - Force maintenance or view scheduler status